MooreThreads/RetinaGS/README.md

   #### --eval
   Add this flag to use a MipNeRF360-style training/test split for evaluation.
   #### --bvh_depth
   Argument for controlling the number of submodels.
-Here, you would create 2**(bvh_depth) submodels for 2 GPUs, namely 2 submodels for each GPU.
+Here, you would create 2<sup>bvh_depth</sup> submodels.
+In this example, bvh_depth=2, namely total 4 submodels (2 submodels for each GPU).
   #### --WHOLE_MODEL
   仅读入单个ply
   #### --max_batch_size --max_load